legumeinfo/mine-java/README.md

-# intermine-webapps-src
+# mine-webapp-java
-Common repo for webapps/src code shared amongst all LegFed mines
+Common repo for webapp/src/main/java code used by all beany mines.